 Scrambling Prior to Dehydrating

 After doing some reading on camping and prepping forums and websites, I decided to scramble and then dehydrate the eggs.
 This would allow the egg to be dried on the perforated racks as well as (hopefully) give me nuggets of dried egg.
-I scrambled in the microwave to allow me to do a large batch without any added oils.
-I included both dog-safe herbs and the eggshells in my scrambled egg mixture, but both are optional.
+I scrambled in the microwave so I could prep a large batch without any added oils.
+I included dog-safe herbs and the eggshells in my scrambled egg mixture, but both are optional.

 Safety First, Furfriends!